For InContext, cacao is a source of inspiration and a lens through which to understand Colombia more deeply.

-Hot chocolate, a dtradittional drink
+Hot chocolate, a traditional drink

 Regions such as Arauca, Quindío, and the Sierra Nevada de Santa Marta illustrate the diversity behind this rise.
 In Arauca, cacao grows in the savannas and riverine landscapes of the eastern plains, producing profiles with soft acidity and pronounced nutty and floral notes.